Wallaby missing from zoo after severe storms - KRDO

 Click here for updates on this story

-MEMPHIS, Tennessee (KPTV) — Memphis Zoo is on the search for one of its animals after severe storms wreaked havoc on the city Wednesday.
+MEMPHIS, Tennessee (WSMV) — Memphis Zoo is on the search for one of its animals after severe storms wreaked havoc on the city Wednesday.

 During the lightning, thunder and thrashing rain a wallaby went missing.